Last Updated and Effective as of: June 30, 2023

-Community Features: Community features require registration.
-All content kids give us for public posting, such as in chats, forums, commenting tools or writing activities, is filtered or moderated to remove inappropriate content and Kids Personal Information before it is made public.
-Our Kids Sites may allow kids to “friend” each other, so kids can see each other’s game progress and postings, but kids cannot see each other’s Personal information or send each other private messages.
+Community Features: All content Kids give us for public posting, such as in chats, forums, commenting tools or writing activities, is filtered or moderated to remove inappropriate content and Kids’ Personal Information before it is made public.
+Our Kids Sites may allow Kids to “friend” each other, so Kids can see each other’s game progress and postings, but Kids cannot see each other’s Kids’ Personal Information or send each other private messages.

 Date of Birth: We may collect birth date from children for purposes of age-screening.
 We do not keep birth date after the age-screening process.